deliteser112/eclipse-platform-releng-buildtools/docs/developing.md

 `RegistryTestServer` is a lightweight test server for the registry that is suitable for running locally for development.
 It uses local versions of all Google Cloud Platform dependencies, when available.
-Correspondingly, its functionality is limited compared to a Domain Registry instance running on an actual App Engine instance.
+Correspondingly, its functionality is limited compared to a Nomulus instance running on an actual App Engine instance.
 It is most helpful for doing web UI development such as on the registrar console: it allows you to update JS, CSS, images, and other front-end resources, and see the changes instantly simply by refreshing the relevant page in your browser.

 To see the registry server's command-line parameters, run: